isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 You can create cohorts using set operations on the User Dashboard page.

-To activate the set operations button, you must have at least one cohort selected.
+To activate the set operations button, you must have at least one cohort selected in your "Cohorts" page.
 Upon clicking the “Set Operations” button, a dialogue box will appear.
 Here you may do the following things:
 * Enter in a name for the new cohort you’re about to create.
 * Select a set operation.
 * Edit cohorts to be used in the operation.
+* Add A Cohort

 The intersect and union operations can take any number of cohorts and in any order.
 The complement operation requires that there be a base cohort, from which the other cohorts will be subtracted from.